Have you ever woken up with a stiff neck?

 Short-term neck pain treatments vary depending on the cause of the pain.
 For instance, applying heat or ice, resting, and using over-the-counter pain relievers are all good treatment options.

-For more severe neck pain relief, call on your favorite Baltimore pain relief center ─ The Pain Doctors.
+For more severe neck pain relief, call on your favorite Baltimore pain relief center ─ Complete Pain Care.

 We can apply manual therapy such as massage, mobilization, and manipulation to relieve your neck of pain.
 In addition, we will provide you with some helpful stretching and strengthening exercises that you can easily do at home.